toscawidgets/tw2.devtools/docs/future.rst

 Widgets as Controllers
 ======================

-Sometimes widgets will want to define controller methods.
-This is particularly useful for Ajax widgets.
+:meth:`controller` is in instance method, so it gets ``self``.
+This is a different request to where the widget was displayed however, request-local variables are separate.
+You can use the session to pass state if required.

 Widget has a method, :meth:`link(**kw)` to generate a link to the controller method, with any desired parameters.
 When a link is generated, the widget is registered with the ToscaWidgets middleware.
 Requests to ``/controllers/my_widget`` will result in the controller method being called::

-    class MyWidget(twc.Widget):
-        def controller(self, req):
-            resp = #TBD
-            return resp

-The ``req`` parameter is a WebOb Request object, and the function must return a WebOb Response object. :meth:`controller` is in instance method, so it gets ``self``.
-This is a different request to where the widget was displayed however, request-local variables are separate.
-You can use the session to pass state if required.

 Security Model
 ~~~~~~~~~~~~~~